sync667/UseTS-AdminBOT/README.md

     - Handling staff away mode. (it's little tricky because user after set away mode have to change channel, sinusbot don't have event to handle that better)
   - Support channel with automatic name + online staff members information.
   - Automatic temporary channels secure system by user joining specific channels.
-  - Bots with AI so you can talk with them!
   - Welcome message send by bot if user do not have specific register group.
   - Users Online automatic channel.
   - Max Users Online automatic channel with date.